-In Almeria, there is such thing as a free lunch – and dinner, for that matter.
-When you order a beer, wine or soft drink, you’ll receive a plate of tapas for free, making it an incredibly cheap and enjoyable city in which to eat out.
+In Almeria, there is such thing as a free lunch – or a snack, at least.
+When you order a beer, glass of wine or soft drink, you’ll receive a plate of tapas for free, making it an incredibly cheap and enjoyable city in which to eat out.
 Some places will offer you a choice before you order, whereas in others a surprise dish will arrive – but either way, it’ll be completely gratis.

-30 km (19 miles) north-west of Almeria is Europe’s only desert, and a big attraction in the Almeria area, the Desierto Tabernas.
+Some 30km northwest of Almeria is Europe’s only desert, and a big attraction in the Almeria area, the Desierto Tabernas.
 This wild expanse of sand dunes, hills and mountains is rarely visited by rain, and home to species of flora that struggle to exist anywhere else on the continent.
-Prickly local residents include the yellow scorpion and the small but deadly Black Widow spider.
+Prickly local residents include the yellow scorpion and the small but deadly black widow spider.
 Tread carefully.